qpdf/qpdf/manual/cli.rst

   than the second number, it is the range of pages in reverse.

-- The range may be appended with ``:odd`` or ``:even`` to select only pages from the resulting in range in odd or even positions.
+- The range may be appended with ``:odd`` or ``:even`` to select only pages from the resulting range in odd or even positions.
 In this case, odd and even refer to positions in the final range, not whether the original page number is odd or even.